eProsima/DDS-Router/docs/rst/user_manual/user_manual_glossary.rst

 .. glossary::

-    DomainParticipant
-        A DomainParticipant is the entry point of the application to a DDS Domain.
-        Every DomainParticipant is linked to a single domain from its creation, and contains all the Entities related to that domain.
-        It also acts as a factory for Publisher, Subscriber and Topic.
+    DataReader
+        DDS element that subscribes to a specific Topic.
+        It belong to one and only one Participant, and it is uniquely identified by a Guid.

-        See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/dds_layer/domain/domainParticipant/domainParticipant.html>`__
+        See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/dds_layer/subscriber/subscriber.html>`__
         for further information.

-    Topic
-        DDS isolation abstraction to encapsulate subscriptions and publications.
-        Each Topic is uniquely identified by a topic name and a topic type name (name of the data type it transmits).

-        See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/dds_layer/topic/topic.html>`__
-        for further information.

-    GuidPrefix
-        Global Unique Identifier shared by a Participant and all its sub-entities.
-        Identifies uniquely a DDS Participant.

-    Guid
-        Global Unique Identifier.
-        It contains a GuidPrefix and an EntityId.
-        The EntityId uniquely identifies sub-entities inside a Participant.
-        Identifies uniquely a DDS entity (DomainParticipant, DataWriter or DataReader).

-    Endpoint
-        DDS element that publish or subscribes in a specific Topic.
-Endpoint kinds are *DataWriter* or *DataReader*.

     DataWriter
         DDS entity that publish data in a specific Topic.
         It belong to one and only one Participant, and it is uniquely identified by a Guid.

         See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/dds_layer/publisher/dataWriter/dataWriter.html>`__
-        for further information.

-    DataReader
-        DDS element that subscribes to a specific Topic.
-        It belong to one and only one Participant, and it is uniquely identified by a Guid.

-        See `Fast DDS documentation <https://fast-dds.docs.eprosima.com/en/v2.4.1/fastdds/dds_layer/subscriber/subscriber.html>`__
         for further information.

     Discovery Server